 Unfortunately, plenty of offices often cheap out in when buying business projectors, or not doing their research, and investing in headaches for years to come.
 So now is a good excuse as any to review our favorite options for your office's projector unit.

 Small yet perfectly formed

-Sure, we've reviewed some portable projectors, and many in this roundup qualify as portable, but the Philips PicoPix PPX2055 is shockingly small.
+Sure, we've reviewed some portable projectors, and many in this roundup qualify as portable, but the Philips PicoPix PPX4010 is impressively small.
 So small, that you wonder what use case demands it be that small, aside from it being able to easily fit into a your briefcase, or even a jacket pocket.

 Philips has created a projector so small it could be used to surprise unsuspecting co-workers who were blissfully unaware that a meeting was in their future.

 If your meetings are never in the same location often, you're going to want a no-nonsense projector that's easy to carry.
-For that, we can recommend the Epson EX7235 Pro.
-Weighing in at 5.29 pounds, and measuring 11.7" x 9.0" x 3.0" (W x D x H), it supports connecting via USB, WiFi, VGA, HDMI, or the mobile MHL.
+For that, we can recommend the Epson EB-S04.
+Weighing in at 2g pounds, and measuring 297 x 234 x 77mm, it also comes with a carry case included, which makes this a great business projector for people often out on the road.
+It supports connecting via USB, WiFi, VGA, HDMI, or the mobile MHL.
 Not only is it easy to move around with, it's extremely easy to use, so much so that booting and choosing your input source only took a mere 34 seconds in our testing.
 This is all with an intensely strong lamp, which maxes out at 3000 lumens.